djbetancourt-gh/funGp/cran-comments.md

 * Updated a few links to reference files which now point to the general HAL site instead of the French ramification.

+* Replaced the `\url` and `\href` references of the funGp manual with the `\doi` one pointing to the upcoming JSS publication.

+* The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 ## Test environments
 * local Windows install, R 4.3.1